Air quality improves marginally in Delhi; schools reopen

 As air pollution levels remain alarming in the national capital and adjoining areas, the Supreme Court on November 5 registered a fresh case on its own concerning the issue and will take up the matter today.

-A special bench of Justices Arun Mishra and Deepak Gupta will hear the suo motu case entitled, 'Alarming rise in air pollution in Delhi and adjoining areas, for hearing along with the pending matters on pollution.
+A special bench of Justices Arun Mishra and Deepak Gupta will hear the suo motu case entitled, 'Alarming rise in air pollution in Delhi and adjoining areas', for hearing along with the pending matters on pollution.

 The air quality in Delhi-NCR continued to hover between "severe" and "very poor" category.